SouthwestRoboticsProgramming/2025_Main_Robot/UPDATING.md

 4. Copy gradlew, gradlew.bat, and the entire gradle folder into the robot project
 5. Copy vendordeps/WPILibNewCommands.json into the robot project
 6. Update the projectYear in .wpilib/wpilib_preferences.json
+7. Update the rest of the vendor dependency JSON files by downloading them fromm the vendors' websites
 7. Fix any compilation errors in the robot code due to library changes